Trentonom0r3/After-Diffusion/README.md

 - ControlNet Support Added!
 Multi-ControlNet available, only limited by your webUI settings!
     - Input Image does not work, and by default, we're using pixel perfect, so only a few params.
     - To Ensure ControlNet will work, open a terminal instance in your SD main folder, and enter this code:
-    - Disable detectmap output in WebUI ControlNet Settings

     ```
     git checkout '89f9faa63388756314e8a1d96cf86bf5e0663045'
     ```

+    - Then, disable detectmap output in WebUI ControlNet Settings
+    -
 - Most of the work is done on the backend, allowing less work for AE and less work for you!
 - Harness the power of After Effects features without bouncing back and forth between webUI, AE, and your system.
 - Set webUI models and more directly from the extension.